MicrosoftDocs/azure-docs/articles/active-directory/devices/troubleshoot-primary-refresh-token.md

 1. Switch the Windows user account to go to your problem user's session.
 1. Lock the device.
-1. If the device is a hybrid Azure AD-joined device, wait at least 60 seconds to let the PRT acquisition task complete.
+1. If the device is a hybrid Azure AD-joined device, wait at least 60 seconds to let the PRT acquisition task finish.
 1. Unlock the device.
 1. Switch the Windows user account back to your administrative session that's running the tracing.
 1. After you reproduce the issue, run the following command to end the tracing: